You have the power

 Keegan was born and raised in Kamloops, BC.
 He graduated with honours from Sahali Secondary School in 2015 and was involved in many sports and volunteer activities.
 He played basketball, volleyball, soccer and tennis throughout high school but basketball was his passion.
 He attends McGill University in Montreal where he is studying Physiology and continues to play many intramural sports and avidly volunteers.
 His love of travel has led him to participate in volunteer trips to Guatemala, Nepal and Peru.
 He climbed Kilimanjaro in Africa and has also travelled to Europe and India.
 He is looking very forward to combining his interest in travel and volunteering as he leads a DWC trip to Nicaragua.

 Jessica is a third year Public Affairs and Policy Management student.
 She was motivated to become a DWC team leader after volunteering in Cambodia to build a water gate system and latrines for communities and work in Peru on a school library.
 She was driven to change the direction of her educational and career goals to focus on underdeveloped countries and helping others.
 Her volunteer vision fosters experiences and relationships that positively impact volunteers lives as much as the projects’ impact the lives of those living in the community.

 Where do you want to go?

 The Philippines are made up of more than 7,100 islands with a deep history and culture; you'll build a needed home or a school to make a brighter future

 We will customize a trip for your group or university class.
-Most of our youth and university trips are destined for Peru, Nepal or the Philippines, but we can take you to any of our destinations.
+Currently our open youth and university trips are destined for Costa Rica, but we can take you to any of our destinations.
 Check out our destinations for information about these countries, then talk to us.